-1) The development expenditure reserve corresponds to capitalised development expenses accrued in-house that have been transferred from profit or loss brought forward, adjusted for a proportionate share of the amortisation reversed from the reserve to unrestricted equity.
+1) Reserves consist of the Fair value reserve, including financial assets available for sale and the development expenditure reserve.
+The development expenditure reserve to capitalised development costs accrued in-house that have been transferred from profit or loss brought forward, adjusted for a proportionate share of the amortisation reversed from the fund to unrestricted equity.